July 31, 2019//Tony HowlettLast Updated: November 19, 2020

 Employee or third-party users should use single sign-on access methods that simplify and centralize authentication databases.
 Additionally, a password vault can be used that places highly sensitive, privileged credentials in a vault that tracks usage and obfuscates the actual passwords.

-A single password is not enough to authenticate remote users.
+A single password is not enough to authenticate users for secure remote access.
 Many compliance standards and regulations now require multi-factor authentication for remote or privileged users.
 Multi-factor authentication requires the verification of several independent authentication factors.
 This combination of components could be something the user knows (password), something that’s in their possession (key fob), or a physical characteristic (fingerprint).

 IT managers need the ability to control attended and unattended access.
 Access scheduling based on established rules allows remote users to be confined to authorized activity without having to participate in every session.
-This functionality delivers both workflow efficiency and network security.
+Granular access control delivers both workflow efficiency and network security.

-Many companies think that they are securely managing remote access by using a Virtual Private Network (VPN) or desktop sharing tools for remote access and support.
+Many companies think that they are securely managing vendors’ remote access by using a Virtual Private Network (VPN) or desktop sharing tools for remote access and support.
 Unfortunately, VPNs and desktop sharing tools do not provide an adequate level of security needed access to protect your company’s network and applications.
-To learn more, see how a secure third-party remote access platform compares to VPNs and desktop sharing.